8 Best Car Door Speakers of 2024 – Reviews & Top Picks

 The FER6522ix can handle 60 watts RMS (180 watts peak) and will work well with an external amplifier or directly from your stereo head unit.
 Aesthetically, they look good and have a noticeably larger cone than on many other speakers of similar size.

-While these are good speakers that perform well, considering both price and performance, we feel that there are several other models in this list will offer significantly better value for money.
+While these are good speakers that perform well, considering both price and performance, we feel there are several other models in this list that will offer significantly better value for money.

 8. JVC 2-Way Coaxial Car Speakers